Peter Benton: Elizabeth Corday

 When British surgeon Dr. Elizabeth Corday starts work at County General Hospital, she is quickly attracted to Benton, though he initially disregards her attentions.
 At length, Elizabeth tells him she believes that he does not want to pursue a relationship with her because of their racial difference, and Benton finally grudgingly admits to her that "I do have a problem dating white women."
 Professionally, Benton and Corday attempt to outdo each other several times and both are eventually given the opportunity to work with Dr. Robert Romano.
 Later in the year, Benton assists with a surgery performed by his mentor Dr. David Morgenstern.
 Morgenstern (who has been somewhat hesitant about surgery following his heart attack) makes a serious mistake that endangers the patient's life.
 Benton shoves him out of the way to take over the operation, with Elizabeth walking in too late to see Morgenstern's mistake but witnessing Benton's actions toward Morgenstern.
 Benton is suspended and comes close to losing his job before Morgenstern finally comes forward with the videotape of the operation, which exonerates his former student.

 Morgenstern then resigns from the hospital, and a distraught Peter begins an affair with Elizabeth.
 They remain together through much of the following two years, although their relationship eventually begins to suffer due to Peter's needing to spend more time attending to Reese.
 Elizabeth helps him realize that their romance isn't going anywhere, and they end their affair, though they remain close friends and colleagues.
 Their friendship is troubled, however, when Elizabeth approaches the hospital staff with the idea of a trauma surgical fellowship.
 Benton withdraws his tentative commitment to Romano's cardiothoracic fellowship (which would be extremely time-consuming) and campaigns for and is granted the trauma fellowship.
 Elizabeth feels betrayed by Peter and, wishing to stay at County, takes Romano's cardiothoracic fellowship offer.

-Americans were reportedly disturbed by Benton and Corday's interracial relationship, many simply assuming Corday was black in order to cope.
 Alex Kingston, who played Corday, later said: "[Y]ou see interracial relationships all over the place [outside America].
 I kind of naively thought it would be even more liberal in America.
 And it couldn't have been further from the truth.
 In fact, I'm trying to think if there's a television show right now [in 2013] where there's an African American and Caucasian relationship.
 They're few and far between."